Generative Typography

 For the final project of the course, I was inspired by a game I had been pouring hours and hours into (at the time) — Elden Ring.
 Having seen the death animation for my character countless times, the idea of particles fading into dust like being Thanos-snapped out of existence felt like a nice challenge to incorporate into a type-based project.

 The rendered text is converted to an image and then broken up into individual cells with adjustable sizes.
 Each cell has particles (whose size can also be adjusted) coming out to show the "dust" aspect.
 The sketch also contains three buttons: "Redraw" to update the render based on changed parameters, "Randomize" to randomize the parameter values, and a sword button to turn the render into dust.
-Try it out yourself in the link below!
+There are some example screenshots below, or you can try it yourself!